This is the privacy policy statement for Car Insurance Online and Clark Family Pty Ltd in relation to this website.

 Car insurance is a critical aspect of vehicle ownership that can save you from financial distress in case of accidents, theft, or damage.
 For Australian consumers, understanding the ins and outs of car insurance is essential for ensuring that you're adequately protected without overpaying for your coverage. - read more

-Australia's insurance industry is experiencing a significant shift as mental health conditions have become the leading cause of total and permanent disability (TPD) claims.
-Recent data from the Council of Australian Life Insurers (CALI) indicates that mental health issues now account for nearly one-third of all TPD claims, marking a substantial change in the industry's claim patterns. - read more
+Australia's life insurance sector is witnessing a significant transformation, with mental health conditions emerging as the predominant cause of Total and Permanent Disability (TPD) claims.
+Recent data from the Council of Australian Life Insurers (CALI) indicates that mental health-related TPD claims now constitute nearly one-third of all such claims, highlighting a profound shift in the factors leading Australians to exit the workforce permanently. - read more